Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 A Word About Bulldogs

-When it comes to bulldogs, not all bulldogs are created equal.
+When it comes to bulldogs, not all are created equal.
 Contrary to popular belief, there are actually many different types of bulldog breeds.
-Name the word "bulldog," and the image of a muscular, hefty dog, with a wrinkled face comes to mind for most people.
-Do you know the difference between an English bulldog, American bulldog, French bulldog or Olde English bulldogge?
+Say the word "bulldog," and the image of a muscular, hefty dog with a wrinkled face comes to mind for most people.
+Do you know the difference between an English Bulldog, American Bulldog, French Bulldog, or Olde English Bulldogge?

-What is bull baiting?
-Bull baiting entailed tethering a bull while a "bulldog" grabbed the bull by the nose and pinned it to the ground.
+What is bull-baiting?
+It entailed tethering a bull while a "bulldog" grabbed the bull by the nose and pinned it to the ground.
 The dogs who were selectively bred for this job were animals with massive heads, stocky bodies, and strong jaws.
 In addition, these dogs had a determined and stoic temperament.

 It was common law in early modern England that a bull's flesh had to be baited before being slaughtered and sold.
 Back in those days, there was the belief that baiting helped improve the flesh.
-Sadly, bull baiting was also considered a recreational sport and was fortunately banned in 1835 when the Cruelty to Animals Act was passed in Parliament.
-This act, therefore, outlawed this "blood sport" in Great Britain once and for all.
+Sadly, bull-baiting was also considered a recreational sport and was fortunately banned in 1835 when the Cruelty to Animals Act was passed in Parliament.
+This act outlawed this "blood sport" in Great Britain once and for all.

 The English Bulldog

-The face is extremely short (brachycephalic), the nose is large and black with wide nostrils, and the flews should be pendulous and overhanging from the jaw at each side.
+The face is extremely short (brachycephalic), the nose is large and black with wide nostrils, and the flews (sides of the upper lip) should be pendulous and overhanging from the jaw at each side.
 The massive jaws are overshot, which means that the lower jaw protrudes in front of the upper jaw.
 In other breeds, this can be considered a faulty malocclusion.
-In the English bulldog, it's considered a staple trait of the breed.
+In the English Bulldog, it's considered a staple trait of the breed.

 The "roach back" or "wheel back" is another typical trait of the breed which means that the back forms an arch towards the tail.
-The chest is very broad and the shoulders are quite wide which is why female bulldogs often undergo c-sections due to the girth of the shoulders of their pups.
+The chest is very broad and the shoulders are quite wide; female bulldogs often undergo C-sections due to the girth of the shoulders of their pups.

 The broad shoulders allow a low center of gravity, which in this breed's past was helpful in bull baiting considering that they crawled close to the ground to stay out-of-reach of the bull's horns.
 The front feet may be straight, or they may be slightly out-turned.
 The elbows stand out from the body.
 The back feet point outward.

-Bulldog owners are sometimes shocked and dismayed at how high-maintenance these dogs are, and they are not prepared for the high cost of corrective surgeries and ongoing medication and health care.— Dr. Meredith Kennedy
+Bulldog owners are sometimes shocked and dismayed at how high-maintenance these dogs are, and they are not prepared for the high cost of corrective surgeries and ongoing medication and health care.

 The French Bulldog